systemd/mkosi/mkosi/resources/mkosi.md

     a repository from a local filesystem.

 `RepositoryKeyFetch=`, `--repository-key-fetch=`
 :   Controls whether mkosi will fetch distribution GPG keys remotely.
-Disabled
+Enabled by
-    by default.
+    default on Ubuntu when not using a tools tree, disabled by default on all other distributions.
 When disabled, the distribution GPG keys for the target distribution have to be installed locally on the host system alongside the package manager for that distribution.